 The cost of obtaining an evaluation is borne by the student.

-All information, including the request and supplementary materials, will be stored in the Office of Academic Affairs.
+All information, including the request and supplementary materials, will be stored with the University’s Section 504 Coordinator.
 We will not share this information with any other parties without your permission.
-The Office of Academic Affairs will work with you to convey your accommodations request to your individual professors.
+The Section 504 Coordinator will work with you to convey your accommodations request to your individual professors.

-If you have any questions or concerns about AJU’s disability/accommodations processes, please write to the Office of Academic Affairs (academiaffairsataju.edu (academiaffairsatajudotedu)).
+If you have any questions or concerns about AJU’s disability/accommodations processes, please write to the Director of Equity, Compliance, and Title IX, May Zhang (may.zhangaju.edu).

 American Jewish University (AJU) is committed to ensuring accessibility of its website for students, prospective students, and members of the community with disabilities.
 All pages on the AJU website will conform to the W3C WAI’s Web Content Accessibility Guidelines (WCAG) 2.0, Level AA conformance, or updated equivalents of these guidelines.